 - This is half the plot of Zork: Grand Inquisitor.

-- The Elder Scrolls IV: Oblivion.
-Necromancy is banned by the Mages Guild archmage Traven, and its practitioners are not happy about that.
-A type A.
+- In Oblivion, Necromancy is banned by the Mages Guild archmage Traven, and its practitioners are not happy about that.

 - The Qunari absolutely despise mages.
 Any mage is put in a special harness that prevents them from using their abilities and has his mouth sewn shut.
 All mages are named Saarebas, which is Qunari for "dangerous thing".
 In Dragon Age II, you meet a Qunari bounty hunter, specializing in hunting down Saarebas.
 If you let it slip out that anyone in your party is a mage (including, possibly, you), he will freak out and immediately attack.